cod-services/cod/README.markdown

  - Spam filtering (opt-in only)

 The official channel for Cod is `#cod` on `irc.yolo-swag.com`.
 Come take a visit and say hi!
+Anyone with halfop (`%`) or higher has direct push access and the live instance is called `ShadowNET`.